MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 $ cp Item.swift ~/Desktop/Item.swift
 ```
 >
-> Then, delete the `Item.swift` file from your project.
+> Then, delete the `Item.swift` file from the project.
 Make sure to select "Move to Trash"

 # Auto-Generating the Managed Object

-You are going to let CoreData auto-generate your Managed Object subclass:
+We are going to let CoreData auto-generate the Managed Object subclass:

 > [action]
 >